amrylil/ai_cv_evaluator/README.md

 ### 3. Setup Environment Variables

-Copy the example file `.env.example` to `.env`, then fill in the values.
+Copy the example file `.env.example` to `.env`, then fill in all required values:

 ```bash
 cp .env.example .env
 ```

-See details below.
+- `DATABASE_URL` → PostgreSQL connection string
+- `HOST_REDIS` & `PORT_REDIS` → Redis connection for BullMQ
+- `GEMINI_API_KEY` → Stored securely in PDF submission (do not include in repo)
+- `PORT` → Server port (default `3000`)

+**Note**: For security, the LLM API key is not stored in the repository.
+Use the value provided in the PDF submission when testing locally.

 ### 4. Setup Database (Migrate & Seed)

-This command will set up the database schema and populate it with initial data.
+This command will create tables, apply migrations, and populate initial Knowledge Base data:

 ```bash
 npm run db:setup